Window boxes are a great way to add décor and curb appeal to your home without a lot of expense.

 I built my window boxes to fit the ‘windows’ of my chicken coop.
 They are covered in chicken wire and framed out with slabs.
 I measured from slab to slab and made my window boxes the same size as the window to keep them tucked under the windows neatly.

-When I had three of the five sides measured, I cut the last two pieces to fit as the sides of the window boxes.
+When I had 3 of the 5 sides measured, I cut the last 2 pieces to fit as the sides of the window boxes.

 2. Put the Boxes Together

-Once my wood was cut to size, I screwed each of the five pieces together to where they formed a window box.
+Once my wood was cut to size, I screwed each of the 5 pieces together to where they formed a window box.

 I made sure to screw at each corner and in the middle of each connection to ensure the boxes would hold together well.